History of operating systems: Background

-The earliest computers were mainframes that lacked any form of operating system.
-Each user had sole use of the machine for a scheduled period of time and would arrive at the computer with program and data, often on punched paper cards and magnetic or paper tape.
-The program would be loaded into the machine, and the machine would be set to work until the program completed or crashed.
-Programs could generally be debugged via a control panel using dials, toggle switches and panel lights.
+Early computers lacked any form of operating system.
+Instead, the user, also called the operator, had sole use of the machine for a scheduled period of time.
+The operator would arrive at the computer with program and data which needed to be loaded into the machine before the program could be run.
+Loading of program and data was accomplished in various ways including toggle switches, punched paper cards and magnetic or paper tape.
+Once loaded, the machine would be set to execute the single program until that program completed or crashed.
+Programs could generally be debugged via a control panel using dials, toggle switches and panel lights, making it a very manual and error-prone process.

-Symbolic languages, assemblers, and compilers were developed for programmers to translate symbolic program-code into machine code that previously would have been hand-encoded.
+Symbolic languages, assemblers, compilers were developed for programmers to translate symbolic program code into machine code that previously would have been hand-encoded.
 Later machines came with libraries of support code on punched cards or magnetic tape, which would be linked to the user's program to assist in operations such as input and output.
-This was the genesis of the modern-day operating system; however, machines still ran a single job at a time.
-At Cambridge University in England the job queue was at one time a washing line from which tapes were hung with different colored clothes-pegs to indicate job-priority.
+This was the genesis of the modern-day operating system; however, machines still ran a single program or job at a time.
+At Cambridge University in England the job queue was at one time a string from which tapes attached to corresponding job tickets were hung with stationery pegs.

 As machines became more powerful the time to run programs diminished, and the time to hand off the equipment to the next user became large by comparison.
 Accounting for and paying for machine usage moved on from checking the wall clock to automatic logging by the computer.
-Run queues evolved from a literal queue of people at the door, to a heap of media on a jobs-waiting table, or batches of punch-cards stacked one on top of the other in the reader, until the machine itself was able to select and sequence which magnetic tape drives processed which tapes.
+Run queues evolved from a literal queue of people at the door, to a heap of media on a jobs-waiting table, or batches of punched cards stacked one on top of the other in the reader, until the machine itself was able to select and sequence which magnetic tape drives processed which tapes.
 Where program developers had originally had access to run their own jobs on the machine, they were supplanted by dedicated machine operators who looked after the machine and were less and less concerned with implementing tasks manually.
 When commercially available computer centers were faced with the implications of data lost through tampering or operational errors, equipment vendors were put under pressure to enhance the runtime libraries to prevent misuse of system resources.
 Automated monitoring was needed not just for CPU usage but for counting pages printed, cards punched, cards read, disk storage used and for signaling when operator intervention was required by jobs such as changing magnetic tapes and paper forms.
 Security features were added to operating systems to record audit trails of which programs were accessing which files and to prevent access to a production payroll file by an engineering program, for example.